 At the east end of Waikiki Beach, under the shadow of Diamond Head, is the Honolulu Zoo and the Kapiʻolani Regional Park.
 A wonderful spot to escape the crowds and the sun.
 If you’re there on a Sunday afternoon, be sure to catch a free concert at the bandstand.

 For those who are able, a hike up Diamond Head, Lē‘ahi in Hawaiian, is a great activity.
 Though only .8 miles in length to the summit, the hike is steep and difficult, including .1 mile of stairs for the final ascent.
-Allow 2 hours for the hike and time your visit to be out of the park by 6 p.m. when the gates are locked.
+Allow 2 hours for the hike and time your visit to be out of the park by 6 p.m. when the gates close.

-To get to the North Shore, take the H1 highway west to the H2 north towards Haleiwa.
+- With a rental car, take the H1 highway west to the H2 north towards Haleiwa.

 From H2 take exit 8 onto rt.
 99, the Kamehameha highway.